 Heading down to Southwest Florida?
 Carve out some time to tackle all the best things to do in Marco Island.
 Located on Florida’s Paradise Coast, this beautiful island is the perfect spot for everything from a romantic getaway to a family vacation.

 Located just south of Naples, Marco Island is known for its history, white-sand beaches, crystal clear waters, and laid-back atmosphere.
 Among the top tourist attractions in Marco Island is the Marco Island Historical Museum, home to the famed Key Marco Cat.
 Beach bums will enjoy plenty of sun on beautiful beaches like Tigertail Beach and South Marco Beach.
-Likewise, outdoor adventurers will find plenty to explore around Marco Island, too, include the nearby Ten Thousand Islands National Wildlife Refuge and Keewaydin Island.
+Likewise, outdoor adventurers will find plenty to explore around Marco Island, too, including the nearby Ten Thousand Islands National Wildlife Refuge and Keewaydin Island.

 Not sure what to do in Marco Island?
 Pack your bags and explore this slice of paradise with this guide to the best places to visit in Marco Island, Florida.

-Best places to visit in Marco Island, FL
+Must-see places to visit in Marco Island, FL